Shutdown Maintenance (Turnaround Maintenance)

 Regular preventive maintenance or breakdown maintenance involves work order execution for one piece of equipment at a time or at best a few pieces of equipment.
 And the duration of the work order for such preventive or breakdown maintenance will be no more than a few days.
 Shutdown maintenance is a lot similar to a project or program, wherein many work orders and maintenance activities need to be executed simultaneously or in a specified sequence with clear dependencies on each other.
 Thus shutdown maintenance is a lot more complex than regular breakdown maintenance or preventive maintenance activities

 Efficient Shutdown Maintenance involves the following five phases

 - Preparatory work involves collating all the maintenance work that needs to be performed during shutdown maintenance, based on past shutdowns and including improvements identified during inspections and regular operations.

-- Scoping the work and deliverables including list of equipment to be brought down and the maintenance activities to be performed,
+- Scoping the work and deliverables including a list of equipment to be brought down and the maintenance activities to be performed,

-- Estimation of cost, time, efforts and supporting resources (people, contract labour, vendors, tools) required and preparation of budgetary plan
+- Estimation of cost, time, efforts and supporting resources (people, contract labour, vendors, tools) required and preparation of the budgetary plan

 - Project organization to plan, lead and execute the Shutdown maintenance.
 Identification of the key stakeholders, shutdown team members and their roles and responsibilities